-Looking beyond γ -ray features of blazars, interesting information could be obtained from a multiwavelenght study of the sources and particularly from X-ray and radio flux.
+Looking beyond $\gamma$ -ray features of blazars, interesting information could be obtained from a multiwavelenght study of the sources and particularly from X-ray and radio flux.
 In this study we also tested the possibility to use those two parameters improving the performance of the network.
 We didn't consider any optical spectroscopy data because when considering uncertain sources, optical spectra are very often not available or not sufficiently descriptive of the nature of the source.

 A particularly interesting parameter seems to be the ratio of the radio (Sr) flux versus the X-ray flux.
-In Fig. 4 the radio and X-ray
+In Fig. 4 the radio and X-ray photon flux histograms are shown.
+When both the parameters are

 Figure 2.
 ECDF light curves with monthly time bins of 3FGL blazars from 4 years of data.
 Monthly flux values for each source are sorted from lowest to highest.
 Each curve represents a single source.
 BLLs are in the top-left, FSRQs in the top-right, both are in the lower-left and BCUs are in the lower-right.
-ECDFs for some sources extend beyond the plot limit of 10^{-7} cm-2 s-1.
-Credit: (Chiaro et al. 2016)
+ECDFs for some sources extend beyond the plot limit of $10^{-7}$ cm-2 s-1.
+Credit : (Chiaro et al. 2016)